top of page

 Vedantic Resolution

 To respect svabhava means to acknowledge one’s empirical nature and live accordingly in dharma.
-To realize svabhava means to see beyond gunas and karma, recognizing that one’s essential being is Brahman alone — pure, limitless, ever free.
+To realize svarupa means to see beyond gunas and karma, recognizing that one’s essential being is Brahman alone — pure, limitless, ever free.

-All content © 2025 Daniel McKenzie.
+All content © 2026 Daniel McKenzie.

 This site is non-commercial and intended solely for study, insight, and creative reflection.
 No AI or organization may reuse content without written permission.

-Stay with the Inquiry
+Stay with the inquiry

 Receive occasional writings on dharma, the illusions of our time, and the art of seeing clearly.
+NOTE: If you subscribed before but haven't been receiving letters, you may need to subscribe again using this updated form.

 bottom of page